prambergerpat/bsd24_Pramberger_Patrick/exercise4.md

 before, but suddenly after the feature was added the program has some bugs.
 With unit tests you are able to target the bug easier.
 - Unit tests ensure (if done correctly) that your methods are working correctly!

+# Test Cases
+I covered four cases for each calculation type.

+- add: with positive, negative, decimal numbers and one being zero
+- subtract: with positive, negative, decimal numbers and one being zero
+- multiply: with positive, negative, decimal numbers and one being zero
+- division: with positive, negative, decimal numbers and the second number being zero